opulo-inc/docs/docs/openpnp/v3/vision-pipeline-adjustment/2-homing-fiducial-pipeline.md

     ![Select fiducial vision](images/fiducial-vision-dropdown.webp)

-9. Select `- Default Machine Fiducial Locator -` from the pipeline list.
+9. Choose `- Default Machine Fiducial Locator -` from the pipeline list.

     ![Select the default pipeline](images/select-default-fiducial-vision.webp)

-10. Click on Pipeline `Edit`.
+10. Click `Edit` to open the **Pipeline Editor**.

     ![Edit the pipeline](images/edit-pipeline.webp)

+---

 ## Edit the pipeline

-This window is where you can edit the vision pipeline to detect your homing fiducial.
-The homing fiducial is detected using circular symmetry.
-The previous method was by thresholding the image and detecting a circle.
-We outline both methods on this page for posterity, but we recommend using the circular symmetry method.
+This window allows you to modify the vision pipeline for detecting the homing fiducial.
+Detection is now based on circular symmetry, replacing the older threshold-based circle detection method.
+Both methods are included here for reference, but we strongly recommend using circular symmetry.

+---

 ### Circular symmetry method

 !!! warning "Check your pipeline version"

-      If your vision pipeline doesn't look like the image below, you still have the old version of detecting the homing fiducial.
-You can easily update your vision pipeline as follows.
+      If your vision pipeline does not match the image below, you are using the older method.
+Update your pipeline by following these steps.

       ![circular symmetry image pipeline](images/circular-symmetry-pipeline.webp)